Indian Ocean raid: Attack on Trincomalee

 By 8 April, the Eastern Fleet had withdrawn and the Japanese fleet was approaching Trincomalee from the east.
-The Japanese fleet was detected by a RAF Catalina at 15:17 on 8 April.
-The harbour at Trincomalee was cleared that night.
+The Japanese fleet was detected by a RAF Catalina at 15:17 on 8 April and the harbour at Trincomalee was cleared that night.
 Hermes, escorted by HMAS Vampire, was sent south along the coast.
 The Japanese air search on the morning of 9 April was limited as on 5 April, as British carriers were no longer expected.
 The Japanese strike group of 132 aircraft was detected at 07:06 on 9 April by the radar of AMES 272 at a range of 91 mi.
-The defending fighters - 17 Hurricanes and six Fulmars - took off in time, and inflicted the first kills of the battle when a section of Hurricanes attacked three Zeroes and shot down two.
-The China Bay airbase and the port were heavily bombed.
-The monitor HMS Erebus was damaged.
+The defence sent 17 Hurricanes and six Fulmars that took off in time and inflicted the first kills of the battle when a section of Hurricanes attacked three Zeroes and shot down two.
+The China Bay airbase and the port were severely bombed and the monitor HMS Erebus was damaged.
 SS Sagaing, a merchant ship carrying aircraft and ammunition, was set on fire and abandoned.
-Eight Hurricanes and a Fulmar were lost, although no serviceable fighters were lost on the ground.
-The Japanese lost four aircraft.
+Eight Hurricanes and a Fulmar were lost, although no serviceable fighters were lost on the ground and the Japanese lost four aircraft.
 At 07:16 another Catalina from 413 Squadron RCAF spotted the Japanese fleet, but was shot down while reporting.